|Overview||Industrial/Psychology MA Overview||General Psychology||Social & Consumer Psychology||Forensic Psychology||Admissions &

 No. Applications received on or before the deadline are reviewed equally regardless of when they were submitted.
 The review process for I/O begins the day after the deadline when the pool is complete.

-The I/O program will generally send out decisions by April 15th for summer and fall applicants, and by November 15th for spring applicants though applicants considered to be borderline may wait longer for decisions.
+The I/O program will generally send out decisions by April 15th for summer and fall applicants, and by November 15th for spring applicants though some applicants may be placed on a wit list and thus wait longer for decisions.

 Each year hundreds of students ask to be considered for the I/O program.
 The department takes in approximately 20 to 30 applicants from this pool each year.